 Con: You May Miss Out on the Full College Experience

 Sure, you could start working a year earlier, but while you’re at your job, all of your college buddies will be enjoying their senior year together.
-And it’s not just about the partying.
-The extra year together might give you and your classmates more time to bond with one another and more time to network with peers and professors.
+And it’s not just about partying.
+The extra year together might give you and your classmates more time to bond with one another and to network with peers and professors.

 Those relationships can play an incredibly valuable role in the workforce down the road.
 This can also be true for internship opportunities, which you may not have time for as an ultra-full-time student trying to fit four years of work into three.

-That marks a 4% increase from the previous year.
+There are other once-in-a-lifetime opportunities you could miss out on, too, such as studying abroad.
 While some of your friends may be off learning both life and academic lessons around the world, you could be stuck on campus having to cram in all your credits to graduate early.

 Pro: You Could Save Money